Jiro Matsumoto’s short story collection is packed with explicit sex, death and quotable lines throughout.

 Keep On Vibrating is a sex-mad world where people are either screwing or watching people screw.
 The story is about a neighbourhood calligrapher simply called 'sensei' who walks around naked for the entire tale and his relationship with two abused women.
 There's also a dude in a business suit with a horse for a head.
 Yep.

-Morning Glory revolves around a possible clairvoyant, naturally sex-obsessed, in a shallow relationship with a woman, and his hijinks in his neighbourhood culminating in sex and death, such good bed partners as they are.
+Morning Glory revolves around a possible clairvoyant, naturally sex-obsessed, in a shallow relationship with a woman, and his hijinks in his neighbourhood culminating in sex and death, such good bed partners as

 Land of the Sacred Spirits is a great Twilight Zone episode-style Groundhog Day-like nightmare for a dude who just wants to get on with his life without a nasty divorce settlement ruining everything.
 The tale provides one of the quotes of the volume with: "You're a zombie!
 How can you eat ramen after I killed you!?"